kmhcreative/zappbar/README.md

 * Hide Entire `<header>` Section - this is typically where the site masthead is and may also contain desktop navigation or custom widgets.
 * Hide regular site navigation - if the desktop navigation can’t be hidden by hiding the `<header>` section, or if there is a mobile nav menu that is part of the theme but is redundant when ZappBars are in use.
+* Convert Comment Section to App Panel - turns the entire comment thread, including the  comment form, below blog posts and page articles into a slide-in panel (requires linking a button to opening this panel or visitors won't be able to comment or read comments when ZappBars are in use).
-* Convert Comment Form to App Panel - normally there is just a simple form below blog posts for people to comment.
-This turns it into a slide-in panel (you’ll probably also want to link a button to opening this panel or people won’t be able to comment when ZappBars are in use).
+* Convert Comment Form to App Panel - turns just the comment FORM into a slide-in panel, leaving the comment thread under the blog post or page article.
+This is over-ridden if you check "Convert Comment Section" because the form will be included in the app panel automatically (you’ll probably also want to link a button to opening this panel or people won’t be able to comment when ZappBars are in use).
 * Push _#page_ element over when App Panel is open - normally the panels slide in from the sides and overlay the page content.
 Check this box to, instead, push the page content over when the panel slides into view.

 **App Icon Image:** An optional icon or logo image that would be used as the favicon and/or the icon when bookmarked to the home screen of a mobile device (on devices that support it).